-ADDIS ABEBA – Prime Minister Abiy Ahmed and President Mohamed Abdullahi Mohamed of Somalia held discussions on bilateral relations of the two countries on Sunday.
+ADDIS ABABA – Prime Minister Abiy Ahmed and President Mohamed Abdullahi Mohamed of Somalia held discussions on bilateral relations of the two countries on Sunday.

 PM’s office said the discussion, held in Addis Abeba, was focused on “on bilateral issues, including further strengthening cooperation in regional peace and security”.

 The office also said the two leaders, including the First Lady of Somalia, planted seedlings within the compound of the national palace.

 The latest visit came a week after a map that saw Somalia incorporated within Ethiopia’s border forced the ministry foreign ministry to apologize.